skip to content

 Join us for courses exploring key topics in AI as well as two hands on workshops to apply your AI skills:

 Open to all postgraduate students and staff our courses are designed to support you at all stages of implementing AI in your research.
-All courses take place at the West Hub and registration is free.
+All courses take place on the West Campus and registration is free.

 Register now to secure your booking.